obsolescence/pidp11/README.md

       <td></td><img src="https://github.com/user-attachments/assets/14b0f3ee-dba2-4eb8-8c9b-b8c816a0f7f7" width="38%" align="left" />
 </tr>
 </table>
 For either maximum pain or maximum demonstration value (it depends on your mindset), a **Teletype Model 33 simulator** is also available.
 With sampled Teletype noise and the excruciating 10cps speed.
 Just close it when you've had enough.
+Lots more nice terminal simulations can be used to access the PiDP-11 from your laptop.
+See https://github.com/aap/vt05, https://github.com/larsbrinkhoff/terminal-simulator and https://github.com/rricharz/Tek4010/ for starters.
 <br><br>
-The hidden front panel controls (if you have PiDP-11 front panel hardware!) are unchanged from how they were described in the manual: https://obsolescence.dev/pidp11/PiDP-11_Manual.pdf.
+The **hidden front panel controls** (if you have PiDP-11 front panel hardware!) are unchanged from how they were described in the manual: https://obsolescence.dev/pidp11/PiDP-11_Manual.pdf.
 Reboot into a new OS with the front panel switches set, or shut down with HALT enabled, pressing the top rotary knob.